Featured on The Henry Ford's Innovation Nation: Season 8

-Just as private ferry operators carried early travelers across rivers, many of the first bridges were built and operated as private businesses, and travelers paid tolls to cross them.
-This toll house, built in 1828, collected fares for a bridge across the Merrimack River in Rocks Village, Massachusetts.
-Henry Ford acquired the building a century later and moved it to Greenfield Village.
+Many early American bridges operated as private businesses.
+Travelers paid tolls to cross them.
+Tolls repaid construction costs, funded maintenance, and hopefully produced a profit for owners.
+Workers at this toll house, built in 1828, collected fares for a bridge across the Merrimack River at Rocks Village, Massachusetts.
+Henry Ford acquired the building in 1928 and moved it to Greenfield Village.

 Spinning frames spin cotton fiber into yarn and then wind it onto a bobbin.
 This throstle spinning frame could simultaneously spin 64 strands of yarn.
 (Throstle -- an old name for a song thrush -- refers to the bird-like sounds the machine made.)
 Machines like this helped produce the large quantities of yarn that growing industrial weaving operations needed in the early and mid-1800s.

 Scenic, park-like roadways for carriages, horses, and bicycles led to experiments with urban "parkways" for automobiles.
 But these roads, intended for pleasure driving, were soon dominated by suburban commuters.
 One such road was the Merritt Parkway, created in the 1930s to relieve traffic congestion on busy U.S. Route 1 between the New York state line and Milford, Connecticut.